 According to Quentin Fottrell, a well-known education columnist from Marketwatch, nearly 4 out of 5 students work part-time, and this means that 80 percent of students balance work and studies.
 The most popular reason for them to work is to avoid racking up more debt while in school and earn some pocket money for daily spending.
 Succeeding at both studies and work is undoubtedly difficult, so many students often perform poorly and experience more fatigue.

-Insufficient amount of sleep can be very disastrous to health and productivity.
+An insufficient amount of sleep can be very disastrous to health and productivity.
 Sleep is the most effective cognitive enhancer of working memory.
 Students getting a good night’s sleep are refreshed and ready to learn, Time suggests.
 Lack of sleep was associated with the poorest performance in math and foreign languages.

 Technology can be the best friend of a student but also their great adversary.
 According to Rudgers Today, the students who cannot stop texting and browsing the Internet even at night perform poorer than their counterparts that use technologies moderately.
 Students were sleepier during the classes and absorbed less knowledge.
 Besides, staying up late disrupted their natural rhythm, which also impacted performance.